 Note: I get commissions for purchases made through links in this post.

-When you need a commercial grade ice maker for your business – restaurant, hotel, etc. – or even for all the large parties you host at home, you want a regular source of ice like the hOmelabs commercial ice maker machine.
+It’s not often you need a new ice maker for commercial use.
+But when you do need a commercial grade ice maker for your business – restaurant, hotel, etc. – or even for all the large parties you host at home, you want a regular source of ice like the hOmelabs commercial ice maker machine.

 If you’re in a hurry and just want to check the pricing and availability of the hOmelabs commercial ice maker at Amazon, you can click (or tap) the link just below.

-Using the link above, you’ll see two sizes of machines.
+Using the link above, you may see two sizes of machines.
 This article is about the smaller of the two.
 If you need greater ice production than this one can give, just get the larger machine which can give you almost half again as much ice every 24 hours.

 Features of the hOmelabs HME030276N

 This machine can store 29 pounds of ice.
 It makes sheets of 45 cubes that will normally break apart as they hit the bottom of the storage area.
 If they don’t, it’s easy enough for you to break up the sheets into about one-inch cubes.